ricsanfre/pi-cluster/docs/_docs/service-mesh.md

     linkerd.io/inject: enabled
 ```

+2. Replace NGINX routing and load-balancing mechanism by linkerd-proxy routing and load balancing mechanism.

-Also Ingress resources need to be annotated with `nginx.ingress.kubernetes.io/service-upstream: "true"`.
+  Ingress resources need to be annotated with `nginx.ingress.kubernetes.io/service-upstream: "true"`.
 By default the Ingress-Nginx Controller uses a list of all endpoints (Pod IP/port) in the NGINX upstream configuration.
 The nginx.ingress.kubernetes.io/service-upstream annotation disables that behavior and instead uses a single upstream in NGINX, the service's Cluster IP and port.

 ```yml
 apiVersion: networking.k8s.io/v1